Housing - Łukasz Stanek - Gift, Credit, Barter: Architectural Mobilities in Global Socialism

 Global Entanglement

-By the end of the Cold War, the commissions of state-socialist contractors, design institutes, and individual architects from Eastern Europe spanned from low-income housing estates in Kuwait and Iraq delivered by Polish architects to luxurious villas in Abu Dhabi and Dubai designed in Bucharest and Belgrade, East German type designs for Yemen and Mozambique, Yugoslav proposals of prefabricated housing systems for Angola, Romanian housing estates in Libyan desert cities, Bulgarian tourist development in Tunisia, and Hungarian neighborhoods in Algeria.
-This production was intimately intertwined with urbanization processes in Eastern Europe, including undifferentiated housing estates built by construction companies stretched thin by their export obligations, and new neighborhoods of detached houses which, by the 1970s, were emerging on the suburbs of Warsaw, Prague, Budapest, Belgrade, Sofia, and elsewhere to house party officials and doctors, as well as architects, engineers, and managers returning from “export contracts.”
+By the end of the Cold War, commissions to state-socialist contractors, design institutes, and individual architects from Eastern Europe spanned from low-income housing estates in Kuwait and Iraq delivered by Polish architects to luxurious villas in Abu Dhabi and Dubai designed in Bucharest and Belgrade, East German type designs for Yemen and Mozambique, Yugoslav proposals for prefabricated housing systems in Angola, Romanian housing estates in Libyan desert cities, Bulgarian tourist developments in Tunisia, and Hungarian neighborhoods in Algeria.
+This production was intimately intertwined with urbanization processes in Eastern Europe, including undifferentiated housing estates built by construction companies stretched thin by their export obligations, and new neighborhoods of detached houses that, by the 1970s, were emerging in the suburbs of Warsaw, Prague, Budapest, Belgrade, Sofia, and elsewhere to house party officials and doctors, as well as architects, engineers, and managers returning from “export contracts.”
 These neighborhoods testify as much to the hard currency brought from abroad as they do to other flows, including new technologies, aspirations, and patterns of everyday life.
-The entanglement of these seemingly disparate urbanization processes in Eastern Europe and the Global South, therefore, cannot be reduced to the narrative of “Westernization” or “Americanization,” which became dominant after the end of the Cold War and the capitalist triumphalism that followed.
+The entanglement of these seemingly disparate urbanization processes in Eastern Europe and the Global South, therefore, cannot be reduced to the narrative of “Westernization” or “Americanization” that became dominant after the end of the Cold War and in the capitalist triumphalism that followed.

 Housing for Angola, 1979.
 Centre for Housing IMS, Belgrade (Yugoslavia).
 “Urbanização Lixeira.
 Catãlogo dos apartamentos” (Belgrade: Centre for Housing IMS, 1979).

-The consequences of these historical exchanges continue to condition urbanization processes in many places of the Global South today.
-Besides ongoing collaboration between individuals and companies from Africa, Asia, and Eastern Europe, a large number of the housing neighborhoods and social facilities continue to be inhabited.
+The consequences of these historical exchanges continue to condition urbanization processes in many places in the Global South today.
+Besides ongoing collaborations between individuals and companies in Africa, Asia, and Eastern Europe, a large number of the residential neighborhoods and social facilities built in this era continue to be used.
 Some of them have been renovated and expanded, while others suffer from neglect and disinvestment.
-The legacies of global socialism’s architectural mobilities also include master plans and building legislation which regulate the planning of housing neighborhoods, from plot sizes and density ratios to catchment areas and radii of social infrastructure.
+The legacies of global socialism’s architectural mobilities also include master plans and building legislation that continue to regulate the planning of residential neighborhoods, from plot sizes and density ratios to catchment areas and the radii of social infrastructure.
 Particularly relevant are construction material industries, such as Soviet large-scale panel factories.
 Some, among them the factory in Accra, were refurbished and adapted to the production of smaller-scale concrete elements, while others are being given a new life.
-The housing factory in Ulaanbaatar, for instance, which was originally constructed by the Soviet Union in the early 1960s, was recently equipped after more than twenty-five years of inactivity with machinery from Belgian, German, and Italian manufacturers, and is on its way to launch a production of prefabricated panels with improved technical parameters.
-Building upon existing infrastructure and skills, but also addressing the hesitation of potential clients about a technology produced by the Soviet factory, its current staff reinterprets the legacy of global socialism on a daily basis.
+The housing factory in Ulaanbaatar, for instance, that was originally constructed by the Soviet Union in the early 1960s, was recently reequipped, after more than twenty-five years of inactivity, with machinery from Belgian, German, and Italian manufacturers, and is on its way to producing prefabricated panels with improved technical parameters.
+Building upon existing infrastructure and skills, but also addressing the hesitation of potential clients about technology produced by Soviet factories, the factory’s current staff reinterprets the legacy of global socialism on a daily basis.

 Notes